jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

 ## Bed Presence

 - ESP32 C3 Mini
+- light sensor (BH1750)
-- mmWave Radar Sensor
+- mmWave sensor (RD03D 24GHz, 60°, 8m)
   - We will use two setups; ESP8266 + Relay + Light sensor setup, to turn on/off another full setup, ESP32 and RD03D mmWave

-In the evening between a certain time window (configurable, e.g. 8pm until detection, time-out at 2am) the mmWave sensor is used to determine if the bed is occupied or not.
+In the evening within a certain time window (configurable, e.g. 8pm until detection, time-out at 2am) the mmWave sensor is used to determine if the bed is occupied or not.
 We need to run a prototype with a RD03D mmWave sensor to see if we are able to detect 2 persons in the bed.

 When the light sensor detects that the lights are turned off, we do the detection for 'bed presence' during a certain time duration (e.g. 10 minutes).
 After collecting info during this time duration, we determine if the bed is occupied or not, and how many persons are in the bed.
 Then during the whole night (e.g. until 7am) we just assume the bed is occupied.